ajpwahqgbi/lightning-tools/channel-analysis/lowfee-routing-diversity/README.md

 Low-fee Routing Diversity
 ----
-This script attempts to measure the potential benefit to "low-fee routing diversity" of adding a channel to all other (reasonable) nodes in the Lightning Network with which we don't already have a channel.
+This script attempts to measure, for each other LN node to which you don't already have a channel, the potential benefit to "low-fee routing diversity" from adding a channel to that peer.
 This is especially helpful for routing node operators who wish to allocate their capital wisely.

 "Low-fee routing diversity" here is measured like so:
-1. A reduced LN channel graph is produced, including only nodes which are "low-fee reachable" (i.e. there exists a path in the channel graph from your node to that node which has a total fees less than a specified maximum) and only nodes satisying the restricted fee constraint.
+1. A reduced LN channel graph is produced, including only nodes which are "low-fee reachable" (i.e. there exists a path in the channel graph from your node to that node with total fees less than a specified maximum) and only edges satisying the restricted fee constraint.
 2. An isomorphic graph is constructed with unit edge weights and the [maxflow](https://en.wikipedia.org/wiki/Maximum_flow_problem) from your node to each other node on the Lightning Network is computed.
 This maxflow is a rough metric for the diversity of paths (satisfying the restricted fee constraint) that exist between your node and the other node.
-Note that the maxflow here does *not* depend on the size of the channels along the paths or on the empirical likelihood of those channels having capacity to route a payment.
+Note that the maxflow here does *not* depend on the size of the channels along the paths or on the actual likelihood of those channels having capacity to route a payment.

 For each potential new channel peer, these calculations are repeated.
 Each potential chanel peer gets a score that is a function of:
 * How many new nodes become low-fee reachable if we peer with them
 * How many nodes see an increased number of low-fee reachable paths ("routability improvements")
 * How many nodes with fewer than 3 existing low-fee reachable paths get more low-fee reachable paths, and how many they get ("bonus")

 A geometric mean of the maxflows to each existing low-fee reachable node is reported, and also what it would be after including each potential channel peer.
 Note that while higher is better, it is possible for a good channel peer to reduce your maxflow geomean score.
 This just means that that peer has good low-fee access to part of the network, but does not help add low-fee reachable routes to most of the network.
 If you're already well-connected, it might be lucrative to peer with that node, despite the reduction in your maxflow geomean.
-This calculation should be fixed to only include existing low-fee reachable nodes to provide a better metric.
+This calculation should be fixed to only include existing low-fee reachable nodes in order to provide a better metric.

 How to use it
 ----